VibsWorld/cheat-sheet/docker/docker-commands.md

 # List images
 docker images

+# To remove all unused images, including dangling images and those with no containers associated, use the -a or --all flag:
+docker image prune -a

 # Remove all unused images
 docker images prune

+# Complete clean up
+docker system prune

 # Show history associated with a image
 # docker image history <docker_registry>/<image>:<version>